oncescuandreea/audio_egovlp/README.md

 This repo is maintained by [Andreea](https://github.com/oncescuandreea).
 Questions and discussions are welcome via `oncescu@robots.ox.ac.uk`.

-We are willing to merge results and codes if transfer our EgoVLP to other egocentric tasks or datasets.

 ## 🙏 Acknowledgements

 This codebase is based on [EgoVLP](https://qinghonglin.github.io/EgoVLP/), [WavCaps](https://github.com/XinhaoMei/WavCaps/tree/master), [Laion-CLAP](https://github.com/LAION-AI/CLAP)